Tent site licence

-If the land is to be used for more than 28 days in total in any calendar year, planning permission must be obtained.
+If the land is to be used for more than 28 days in total in any calendar year, you must obtain planning permission.

 A site which is used for more than 42 days consecutively or 60 days in total in any consecutive 12 months, must have a site licence for the area concerned.